 A broken filter

 I worry a lot.
 I worry about very trivial things.
 Why do I let that stuff take up space in my brain?
 I can't filter it out.
-I become obsessed with details.
-I used to be able to handle lots of detailed plans for events, trips, etc. Now I can't do that as well and I am more of a person that says, "Show me what to do and I will do it."
+I became obsessed with details.
+I used to be able to handle lots of detailed plans for events, trips, etc. Now I can't do that either, and I am more of a person who says, "Show me what to do, and I will do it."

 But I still need a plan to get through the day.
 I don't deal with curveballs very well or surprises.
-If I don't know what is happening I get very frustrated and angry.
-I just can't seem to go with the flow anymore.
+I get frustrated and angry if I don't know what is happening.
+I can't seem to go with the flow anymore.

 Alzheimer's and the importance of routine

-Routine is very important to someone with Alzheimer's and once that routine is changed it very often doesn't end well.
+Routine is essential to someone with Alzheimer's, and once that routine is changed, it very often doesn't end well.

-I find that if a routine is broken it throws my whole day off.
+I find that if a routine is broken, it throws my whole day off.
 I can't regroup.
-I can't tell you that I am having a problem with it because it would sound stupid to you that I couldn't switch gears at the drop of a hat.
+I can't tell you I am having a problem with it because it would sound stupid to you that I couldn't switch gears at the drop of a hat.

 Alzheimer's brain fog